anandshivam44/DevOpsAutomation/LinuxCommands.md

 ![IPv4](images/curl_ifconfig.png)
 ___
 #### top
 `top` is an interactive tool.
 It shows the processes running in your system.
-Along with it also shows hardware details like CPU usage, RAM Usage, swap memory usage and no of tasks running.
+It also shows hardware details like CPU usage, RAM Usage, swap memory usage, and no of tasks running.
 ```bash
 top
 ```